UMDOER/PSYC341OER/README.md

 This site is hosted via Github, allowing many users to contribute to the main site or to make their own variations.
 Ideally/eventually, this site will provide a mix of written and multimedia information to encourage learning through several mediums.

-This site material itself falls in the Public Domain - i.e., licenced under a [Creative Commons Zero v1.0 Universa licensure](https://creativecommons.org/publicdomain/zero/1.0/deed.en), however note that most sections are licened under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US).
+This site material itself falls in the Public Domain - i.e., licensed under a [Creative Commons Zero v1.0 Universa licensure](https://creativecommons.org/publicdomain/zero/1.0/deed.en), however note that most sections are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US).

 # Contributors
 * [Bob Slevc](https://psyc.umd.edu/facultyprofile/slevc/l-robert)